 A second important event related to Eta Sigma Gamma’s 50th anniversary was a panel discussion entitled Eta Sigma Gamma’s 50th Anniversary: A Reflection on the Past and a Vision of the Future, also in Denver.
-Panel members were Eta Sigma Gamma President Dr. Kelly Wilson, Dr. Leigh Szucs, Dr. Mohammad Torabi, Dr. Beverly Mahoney and Dr. Judith Luebke; the discussion was moderated by Eta Sigma Gamma Historian Dr. Al Sofalvi.
+Panel members were Eta Sigma Gamma President Kelly Wilson, Leigh Szucs, Mohammad Torabi, Beverly Mahoney and Judith Luebke; the discussion was moderated by Eta Sigma Gamma Historian Al Sofalvi.
 During this discussion panel members expressed views regarding the impact of Eta Sigma Gamma on the profession.

 Eta Sigma Gamma enters its 2nd half-century 2018 – Present

 In this brief summary of the history of Eta Sigma Gamma, we can appreciate the rich heritage and take pride in what has been accomplished.
-As we enter our fourth decade and approach the next millennium, we honor traditions of the past and blend them with the ideas and hopes for the future.
-By so doing, we perpetuate the mission and vision of Eta Sigma Gamma to promote the Health Education discipline by elevating the standards, ideals, competence and ethics of professionally trained individuals in, and for, the health education discipline through teaching/education, service and research.
-It is this combination of these activities that will provide the honorary the opportunity to best serve its members (students and practitioners) and the profession with excellence.
+As we enter our sixth decade, we honor traditions of the past and blend them with the ideas and hopes for the future.
+By so doing, we perpetuate the mission and vision of Eta Sigma Gamma to promote the Health Education discipline by elevating the standards, ideals, competence and ethics of students enrolled in professional preparation programs that subscribe to and align with the national Health Education Competencies.

 Eta Sigma Gamma Historical Library

 The Eta Sigma Gamma Health Education Historical Library was created to preserve historical documents and make them available to students and scholars for research.
 Interested students and scholars can see a list of the print books in the collection here.
 Please contact the Historian, Alan Sofalvi, for a full list of the library’s contents.

 Anyone who has documents they believe would be of historical value may donate them to the library.
 In the past, retired professors, teachers, professionals employed by voluntary and governmental agencies, professional associations, and societies have donated personal and organizational collections.
 Individuals donating to the library will be given a receipt of the monetary value of the donation for tax purposes.
 For more information about contributing to the library, please contact our Historian.